mduvekot/writingclub/BIT.md

 -15-

-→ Structure%%sic!%% Search: Employing algorithms like Monte Carlo Tree Search (MCTS) to allow the model to explore and evaluate multiple potential reasoning paths before committing to an answer.
+→ Structure%%sic!%% Search: Employing algorithms like Monte Carlo Tree Search (MCTS) to allow the model to explore and evaluate multiple potential reasoning paths before committing to an answer. %%MCTS is heuristic search, not structure(d) search%%
 → Self-Improvement: Designing models that can learn from their own outputs, using self-generated data to enhance reasoning skills without constant human supervision.%%One wonders how self-generated data enhances reasoning skills.
 Care to elaborate?%%

 The resulting 'Long Chain-of-Thought' outputs have improved the performance of AI models.
 Essentially, developers have been building System 2-like processes on top of a System 1-like architecture.